Pioreactor/docs.pioreactor/user-guide/02-Experiment preparation/02-prepare-vial-for-cultures.md

 #### Using sterile filtration

-Filtered media can be directly added to a sterilized glass vial, or via the male luer lock ports.
+Filtered media can be directly added to a sterilized glass vial, or via the (sterilized) male luer lock ports.

-### Inoculation
+### 3. Inoculation

 Ideally in a sterile environment, the vial's lid can be removed and the inoculant can be added.
 Alternatively, for additional sterility, a needle can be sent down a tube, without removing the cap at all.

+How much inoculant should you add?
+That depends on how concentrated your inoculant is.
+From our experience, we will take a dense culture / slurry, add a few drops to sterile media or water, and then inoculate our vials from this stock.

+### 4. Cleaning glassware

+Since light will be traveling through the glass, we recommend handling the glass ware with gloves, or at least minimizing oils from hands.
+Post-inoculation, and before placing in the Pioreactor sleeve, wiping the surface of the glass with ethanol is a great idea!

+### 5. Positioning glassware in the Pioreactor sleeve

+Place the glassware vial into the Pioreactor sleeve.
+Ensure that the vial is pressed all the way down into the sleeve.
+The rotation of the vial doesn't matter.

-### Using pumps: influx and efflux.
+### Extra: Using pumps: influx and efflux.

 When using the Pioreactor with pumps, you'll be using the four luer lock tubes as influx and efflux.
 The tubes, which are identical lengths, can be moved up and down, and we suggest using this as a way to "label" tubes, and to control the maximum volume in the vial.
 Here's how (do this post-cleaning, before any sterilization):